UofTActuarial/LRMoE.jl/docs/src/experts.md

 # Expert Functions

-The **LRMoE** package supports a collection of distributions commonly used for modelling insurance claim frequency and severitiy.
+The **LRMoE** package supports a collection of distributions commonly used for modelling insurance claim frequency and severity.

 ## Type Hierarchy